-Ortley (aka Cleopatra, White Detroit, Vandyne, White Bellflower, Woolman’s Long Pippin) has patches of red on a pale yellow skin.
-It has crisp, juicy, creamy-colored flesh with a mild flavor.
-Its peel is tough but thin, so Ortleys will bruise easily.
+Ortley (also known as Cleopatra, White Detroit, Vandyne, White Bellflower, and Woolman’s Long Pippin) has patches of red on a pale yellow skin.
+It has crisp, juicy, cream-colored flesh with mild flavor.
+Its peel is tough but thin, so Ortleys bruise easily.
+Ortley is harvested in October, and it stores well.

 Discovered: 1817, New Jersey